 LIMITED.
 Voters registered as Democrats who will be eighteen (18) on or before a Presidential Election may vote in the Democratic Presidential Caucus.

 Contact your state representatives and ask them to allow all voters who will be eighteen (18) on or before any Election to vote in the preceding Primary Election.

 Students attending college in Wyoming should go to the CAMPUS PROJECT for more information on registering to vote and voting in Wyoming.

-Military and Overseas Voters should go HERE for more information on registering to vote and voting.
+Military and Overseas Voters should go to the Federal Voting Assistance Program website for more information on registering to vote and voting in Wyoming.

 Individuals who completed their sentence BEFORE January 1, 2016, are required to apply for the restoration of their right to vote.
 Individuals who complete their sentence AFTER January 1, 2016, and meet the criteria specified below, will have their right to vote automatically restored five (5) years from the date you completed your sentence (i.e. discharged from a facility or supervision).
 Go HERE for more information.
 Regardless, all ex-felons MUST re-register to vote.

 Voters With Disabilities

 Voters with disabilities should go HERE for more information.